datamade/chi-councilmatic/README.md

 # 👀 Chicago Councilmatic

-Chicago Councilmatic tracks all things related to Chicago City Council: the legislation introduced and passed, its various committees and the meetings they hold, and the aldermen themselves.
+Chicago Councilmatic tracks all things related to Chicago City Council: the legislation introduced and passed, its various committees and the meetings they hold, and the alders themselves.

 You can search and browse legislation from 2011 onwards.
 Some interesting searches include: